awsdocs/aws-resource-access-manager-user-guide/doc_source/working-with-az-ids.md

 **To view the AZ IDs for the Availability Zones in your account**

-1. Navigate to the [AWS RAM console home](https://console.aws.amazon.com/ram/home) page in the AWS RAM console\.
+1. Navigate to the [AWS RAM console](https://console.aws.amazon.com/ram/home#home:) page in the AWS RAM console\.

 1. You can view the AZ IDs for the current AWS Region under **Your AZ ID**\.